Catskill Mountain Railroad

 The Catskill Mountain Railroad is a heritage tourist railroad based in Kingston, New York, that began operations in 1982.
 The railroad leases a 4.7-mile portion (MP 3.6 to MP 8.3) of the former New York Central Railroad Catskill Mountain branch from Kingston to Stony Hollow, New York.
 The tracks are owned by Ulster County, New York, which bought them in 1979 from the bankruptcy estate of the Penn Central Railroad.
 The railroad's current permit with Ulster County expires on December 31, 2028.

+The CMRR is employee-owned with over 60 stockholders who are current or former employees.
+No single stockholder owns more than 18% of the CMRR.
+All operating profits have been reinvested in the CMRR's equipment and Ulster County's track since the railroad was founded in 1983.

-Current Operations
+Operations

-CMRR currently operates on a 4.7 mi section of track of the former Ulster and Delaware Railroad from Kingston to Stony Hollow, New York.
-CMRR's Kingston station is at Westbrook Lane, near the Kingston Plaza Shopping Center, and ends just east of the Route 28A crossing in Stony Hollow, New York.
+CMRR operates on a 4.7 mi section of track of the former Ulster and Delaware Railroad from Kingston to Stony Hollow, New York.
+CMRR's Kingston station is at Westbrook Lane, near the Kingston Plaza Shopping Center, and ends just east of the New York State Route 28A (NY 28A) crossing in Stony Hollow, New York.
 The station is a short walk from the Kingston Stockade District along Westbrook Lane or from Midtown Kingston along the Kingston Midtown Linear Park.

-CMRR operates a variety of trains as of 2024.
+CMRR operates a variety of themed trains as of 2025.
 The season begins with the Easter Bunny Express in the spring, with regular runs until Christmas of each year.
-In the summer, CMRR runs its Catskill Mountain Flyer, Twilight Limited and Ice Cream Sundays Train, and in the fall Fall Foliage and Pumpkin Express trains.
+In the summer, CMRR runs its Catskill Mountain Flyer, Dinosaur Express, Twilight Limited and Ice Cream Sundays Train, and in the fall, Fall Foliage and Pumpkin Express trains.
 From Thanksgiving to Christmas it runs Polar Express trains.

 Trains are powered by Alco RS-1 401 (ex-GMRC 401), and consist of six flatcars converted to passenger use; a refurbished caboose 675 (ex-PRR 477672); five ex-LIRR P72 coaches and former Norfolk and Western PM coach 1727.